top of page

 ELIGIBILITY

-All applicants must be working with a registered media organization/company in East Africa.
+All applicants must be working with a registered media organization/company in Uganda.
 Applicants must be able to communicate in the English language because the course is conducted in English.

 All selected participants will receive a full scholarship from the Agroecology School for Journalists and Communicators and Eastern and Southern Africa Small-scale Farmers Forum (ESAFF) Uganda.
 The scholarship covers travel and lodging costs, field visit costs, internet, and course materials.